janekx21/owl-ms-language-server/readme.md

 - When you apply a text edit you should not re generate the cache for each edit.
 - What could be paralell
 - what to cache and what to query
+- steps that accour when a document changes with edits